fledge-iot/fledge-south-dnp3/docs/index.rst

   - **Network timeout**: Timeout for fetching data from the Out Station expressed in seconds.

   - **DNP3 debug objects**: DNP3 communication and data objects logging.
-Detailed informations require plugin log level set to 'info' or 'debug'.
+In order to have these messages logged the service log level must be set to 'info' or 'debug'.

 +----------+
 | |dnp3_2| |
 +----------+

-  - **Outstations tab**: The outstations list for multiple connection.
-If an entry is added then the current outstation settings 'Outstation addres', 'Outstation port' and 'Outstation link Id' are ignored.
+  - **Outstations tab**: A list of outstations.
+Each item in the list consists of three properties, the Outstation address, port and link id.
+If this list is populated with one or more outstations then the global 'Outstation address', 'Outstation port' and 'Outstation link Id' will be ignored.

 +----------+
 | |dnp3_3| |